-Roses that are not blooming is usually because of too much nitrogen fertilizer.
+Roses that are not blooming are usually because of too much nitrogen fertilizer.
 Excess nitrogen promotes foliage growth at the expense of flowers resulting in leggy growth with no blooms.
-Pests, lack of light and pruning at the wrong time of year can all cause rose bushes not to bloom.
+Pests, lack of light, and pruning at the wrong time of year can all cause rose bushes not to bloom.

 I have listed each cause for roses, displaying fewer flowers or not blooming at all, in the order of the most likely reason.